oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

 * **Unrolling Loops** (loop_unroll)

  The key optimization techniques used are as follows:
-   1. Traversing the matrix in a column fashion to increase the read-after-write loop iteration distance
+   1. Traversing the matrix in a column fashion to increase the read-after-write (RAW) loop iteration distance
    2. Using two copies of the compute matrix in order to be able to read two full rows per cycle
    3. Converting the nested loop into a single merged loop and applying Triangular Loop optimizations.
 This allows us to generate a design that is very well pipelined.
-   3. Fully vectorizing the dot products using loop unrolling.
+   4. Fully vectorizing the dot products using loop unrolling.
-   4. Using the compiler flag -Xsfp-relaxed to re-order floating point operations and allowing the inference of a specialised dot-product DSP.
+   5. Using the compiler flag -Xsfp-relaxed to re-order floating point operations and allowing the inference of a specialised dot-product DSP.
 This further reduces the number of DSP blocks needed by the implementation, the overall latency, and pipeline depth.
-   5. Using an efficient memory banking scheme to generate high performance hardware.
+   6. Using an efficient memory banking scheme to generate high performance hardware.
-   6. Using the `fpga_reg` attribute to insert more pipeline stages where needed to improve the frequency achieved by the design.
+   7. Using the `fpga_reg` attribute to insert more pipeline stages where needed to improve the frequency achieved by the design.

 ## License
 Code samples are licensed under the MIT license.
 See